cassidycodes/cassidy.codes/content/blog/2019-08-01-debugging-in-rails.md

 ## `puts`!!!

 Sometimes pry isn't going to work for you.
-This is especially true if you're using a multi-threaded server or Sidekiq to process background jobs.
+This is especially true if you're using a multi-threaded web server or Sidekiq to process background jobs.
 When this happens, you'll get an interactive prompt for a few seconds then you'll get booted out because another process is trying to write logs to the same master process.
 Argh!
 This can be frustrating.

 My favourite thing to do here is to print my own logs.
 I try to make these stand out so I don't miss them when the logs are going by.
 Here's some pseudocode that resembles the problem I was solving today.